 Cu-based compounds such as herbertsmithite, kapellasite, and haydeeite have been extensively studied for their potential quantum spin liquid behavior\cite{Normanreview2016,Shores2005,Helton2007,Mendels2007,Janson2008, Han2012, Imai2008, Okamoto2007}.
 More recently, the AV$_3$Sb$_5$ family (with A = Cs, Rb, K) has attracted attention for the coexistence of superconductivity and charge-density wave order\cite{Ortiz2019,Ortiz2020,Ortiz2021,Yin2021, Jiang2021,Li2021, Zhao2021, Chen2021}, while iron-based kagome compounds like FeSn and Fe$_3$Sn$_2$ are notable for their flat bands and Dirac fermion states\cite{Ye2018,Kang2020,Li2020FeSn}.
 Magnetic kagome systems, including Co$_3$Sn$_2$S$_2$, Mn$_3$Sn, and Mn$_3$Ge, have also been recognized for exhibiting large anomalous Hall effects and topological semimetallic behavior\cite{Kuroda2017,Nakatsuji2015,Nayak2016,Ikhlas2017}.
 However, these materials often face challenges such as structural distortions, chemical disorder, and -- more importantly -- a limited tunability of their electronic structure, charge density, and interaction strength.
 These motivate the search for new kagome systems with enhanced material quality and controllability.

-Moir\'e materials\cite{Andrei2021,Moire2024} -- including twisted graphene systems\cite{Bistritzer2011} and transition metal dichalcogenides\cite{WuMacDonald2018,WuMacDonald2019} (TMDs) -- offer exceptional tunability in both electronic structure and many-body correlations.
+Moir\'e materials\cite{Andrei2021,Moire2024} -- including twisted graphene systems\cite{Bistritzer2011} and transition metal dichalcogenides\cite{WuMacDonald2018,WuMacDonald2019} (TMDs) -- offer exceptional tunability in electronic structure and many-body correlations.
 Their success has revealed a wealth of strongly correlated phenomena, ranging from correlated insulating states\cite{Cao2018a, Chen2020CI,Tang2020,Regan2020, Wang2020CI,Li2021CI,Xu2020CI} and unconventional superconductivity\cite{Cao2018b, Chen2019SC,Liu2020mag,Park2021SC,Oh2021, Guo2024,Xia2024SC, Han2025} to integer and fractional anomalous quantum Hall effects\cite{Serlin2020,Li2021QAH,Cai2023,Park2023,Zeng2023,Lu2024,Foutty2024}.
-External parameters such as electrostatic gating, magnetic fields, pressure, and twist angle enable modulation of these systems, establishing a versatile platform for engineering novel quantum phases.
-In this work, we demonstrate that twisted homo-trilayer TMDs can be harnessed to realize moir\'e kagome lattices, potentially opening new avenues for investigating strongly correlated electron behavior on kagome lattices.
+External knobs such as electrostatic gating, magnetic fields, pressure, and twist angle enable control of these systems, providing a versatile platform for engineering novel quantum phases.
+In this work, we demonstrate that twisted homotrilayer TMDs can be harnessed to realize kagome moir\'e lattices, potentially opening new avenues for investigating strongly correlated electrons on kagome lattices.